Reference and background checks

 - The hiring manager is responsible for removing from consideration any individual whose background investigation information proves to be unacceptable.
 Exceptions must be approved through the appropriate Vice President or Provost.

 - Once acceptable results have been communicated to the hiring manager, an offer can be made.
 An offer contingent upon satisfactory background investigation results may be made by the hiring manager prior to receiving the results from Human Resources.
 Human Resources recommends that these contingent offers be made in writing.
 However, in no case can the employee begin working prior to receipt of the investigation results.

-- The original signed authorization and release/consent forms will be returned to the Human Resources/Affirmative Action Office along with the Hire Smart packet or faculty job search information and will be subject to the Arizona state records retention requirements.
+- The original signed authorization and release/consent forms will be returned to the Human Resources/Equity and Access Office along with the Hire Smart packet or faculty job search information and will be subject to the Arizona state records retention requirements.
 The results of the background investigation will be retained with the hiring packet and will not become part of the new employee's file.

-Invoicing is completed by Certified Background twice per month as follows:
+Invoicing is completed by A-Check Global Background twice per month as follows:

 Mailing Date (Approx.)

 16th (previous month) – 14th